dmauro/Keypress/README.md

 2.0.0

-* Keypress is now a class rather than a single instance.
+* Keypress now has a listener class that must be instantiated.
 * Each instance of a Keypress listener can be bound to a DOM element.
 * Combos now default is_ordered to true.
 * Combos handlers preventDefault unless the handler returns true.